ʼһ

 What is NFU Sugar doing?

-In September 2020, the virus yellows taskforce was established between British Sugar, NFU Sugar and the BBRO to accelerate and develop ongoing and novel pathways of research to limit the future impact of this disease across the UK industry.
+In September 2020, the Virus Yellows Taskforce was established between British Sugar, NFU Sugar and the BBRO to accelerate and develop ongoing research into novel controls to limit the future impact of the disease on the UK industry.
+This group meets government officials and MPs regularly to champion the homegrown sugar industry and seek support towards the development of long-term, sustainable solutions to the disease.

 Partially resistant sugar beet